scapegoat-scala/scapegoat/README.md

 Checks for empty finalizers.
 This is redundant code and should be removed.
 Eg, `override def finalize : Unit = { }`

+##### PreferSetEmpty

+Indicates where code using Set() could be replaced with Set.empty.
+Set() instantiates a new instance each time it is invoked, whereas Set.emtpy returns a pre-instantiated instance.

 ##### UnnecessaryReturnUse

 Checks for use of return in a function or method.
 Since the final expression of a block is always the return value, using return is unnecessary.
 Eg, `def foo = { println("hello"); return 12; }`

+##### UnreachableCatch

+Checks for catch clauses that cannot be reached.
+This means the exception is dead and if you want that exception to take precedence you should move up further up the case list.

+##### UnsafeContains

+Checks for `List.contains(value)` for invalid types.
+The method for contains accepts any types.
+This inspection finds situations when you have a list of type A and you are checking for contains on type B which cannot hold.

 ##### While true